docpuddu/Getting_and_Cleaning_Data/README.md

   Download the zip data on your local machine and extract it.
 You'll have a UCI HAR Dataset folder.

-  Put run_analysis.R in the UCI HAR Dataset folder, then set it as your working directory using setwd()
+  Put run_analysis.R in the UCI HAR Dataset folder, then set this folder as your working directory using setwd()

   Run source("run_analysis.R"), then it will generate a new file "tidy_step5.txt" in the current working directory.